thekitchen-pot/thekitchen-pot/src/content/blog/how-to-use-a-double-boiler.md

 ---
-title: "How to Use a Double Boiler"
+title: How to Use a Double Boiler
-slug: "how-to-use-a-double-boiler"
+slug: how-to-use-a-double-boiler
-pubDate: "2021-01-26"
+pubDate: 2021-01-26
-modDate: "2025-01-16"
+modDate: 2025-01-16
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/Homemade-Double-Boiler-500x334-2.jpg"
+image: src/content/blog/images/Homemade-Double-Boiler-500x334-2.jpg
-coverAlt: "How to Use a Double Boiler"
+coverAlt: How to Use a Double Boiler
+description: >-
-description: "If you've ever struggled with melting chocolate over high heat, you're not alone.
+  If you've ever struggled with melting chocolate over high heat, you're not alone.
 Investing in a double boiler can help you gently and evenly heat food items like chocolate without the risk of it lumping up.
-This article provides a comprehensive guide on how"
+This article provides a comprehensive guide on how
-tags: ["air-fryers", "double-boiler", "fondue-pot"]
+tags:
+  - air-fryers
+  - double-boiler
+  - fondue-pot
-category: "How To Guides"
+category: How To Guides
+seo: >-
-seo: "Wondering how to use a double boiler?
+  Wondering how to use a double boiler?
 Well, this kitchen appliance is helpful when cooking food items that require slow cooking under low temperature.
-Here's everything you need to know."
+  Here's everything you need to know.
 ---

 Have you ever tried melting chocolate over high heat?
 Well, this will almost always end up in disappointment.
 Your chocolate is likely to become a lump!